 Lessons That Get Students Thinking and Talking

-In sharing how much the Kindergarten students had enjoyed the Falling in Love With Authors and Illustrators Unit, Ms. Gilbride and Ms. Brisman told us that they were initially nervous about the unit as the texts were very rigorous and covered very diverse topics.
+In sharing how much the Kindergarten students had enjoyed the Falling in Love With Authors and Illustrators Unit, Ms. Gilbride and Ms. Brisman told us they were initially nervous about the unit as the texts were rigorous and covered diverse topics.
 Ms. Brisman shared that, “Falling In Love with Authors and Illustrators for us was the biggest surprise, because those aren't authors or illustrators that I would have chosen and I'm glad that those are the ones that they focused on.
 I learned so much, and I think the kids did, too.”
 Like Ms. Ruiz and Ms. Kelly, they were excited to see their students rise to the challenge—ultimately claiming Falling in Love With Authors and Illustrators as their favorite unit!

 Content That Affirms Student Experiences and Expands Their Perspectives

 Throughout each of our conversations, we were continually reminded of the importance of having texts that reflect student experiences and provide opportunities for students to grapple with issues in a productive and supported way.
 We were excited to hear how Fishtank ELA Curriculum’s core tenet of Centering Diverse, Relevant, and Rigorous Texts impacted the students at CS 300.